scandum/binary_search/README.md

 Doubletapped Binary Search
 --------------------------

 When you get to the end of a binary search and there are 2 elements left it takes exactly 2 if checks to finish.
 By doing two equality checks at the end you can finish up in either 1 or 2 if checks.
-Subsequently, on average, the doubletapped binary search performs fewer key checks and is slightly faster than the boundless binary search.
+Subsequently, on average, the doubletapped binary search performs slightly fewer key checks.

 Monobound Binary Search
 -----------------------

 The monobound binary search is similar to the boundless binary search but uses an extra variable to simplify calculations and performs slightly more keychecks.
 It's up to 60% faster than the standard binary search when comparing 32 bit integers.
+On small arrays the performance difference is even greater.

 Tripletapped Binary Search
 --------------------------

 When you get to the end of a binary search and there are 3 elements left it takes 2.5 if checks to finish.
 The monobound binary search, however, takes 3 if checks.
-Subsequently the tripletapped variant performs 3 equality checks at the end with early termination, resulting in slightly fewer key checks and improved performance.
+Subsequently the tripletapped variant performs 3 equality checks at the end with early termination, resulting in slightly fewer key checks and if the data aligns properly, slightly improved performance.

-The tripletapped binary search is as fast as a linear search for arrays up to 4 elements long, after which it becomes faster.

 Monobound Quaternary Binary Search
 ----------------------------------

-The monobound quaternary binary search has more key checks than the monobound binary search but in some instances runs faster on large arrays.
+The monobound quaternary binary search has more key checks than the monobound binary search but in some instances runs faster on very large arrays.

 Monobound Interpolated Binary Search
 ------------------------------------